 In this region, McPhaden and Foltz (2013) show that the importance of the horizontal advection of heat could depend on the year considered.
-As the case-study is on the Equator, surface currents are not negligible and horizontal heat advection may play a crucial role here.
-Estimates of the horizontal heat advection are computed, based on either the Glorys or the ORAS5 ocean reanalysis.
+As the case study is for the Equator, surface currents are not negligible and horizontal heat advection may play a crucial role here.
+Estimates of the horizontal heat advection are computed based on either the Glorys or ORAS5 ocean reanalysis.
 Although the surface current is intense near the R/V Revelle location, the heat advection remains weak and its sign has a large spatial and temporal variability (not shown).
-Thus it does not provide any systematic heating or cooling of the upper ocean along the studied period.
+Thus, it does not provide any systematic heating or cooling of the upper ocean along the studied period.
 It is also weakly consistent in time and space between the two reanalyses.
 Note that it is even more difficult to get a reliable estimate of the vertical heat advection.

 Given the large uncertainty of heat advection estimates, an idealized framework is set up to assess the heat advection potential impact.
-Several sensitivity experiments are performed with heat advection profiles constant in time and along the vertical.
-They indicate that a heat advection of -0,1°C/day is needed to cancel the warming drift (simulation "Ocean vady"

-220 on figure 2a).
-The cooling extends to 10 m depth but the upper-ocean stability remains overestimated (Figure 3c) which suggests a lack of parameterized vertical mixing.
+Several sensitivity experiments are performed with heat advection profiles constant in time and along the vertical throughout the column.
+They indicate that a heat advection of $-0.1 \,^{\circ}\text{C} \, \text{d}^{-1}$ is needed to cancel the warming drift (simulation "ocean vadv" in Fig. 2a).
+The cooling extends to 10 m depth but the upper-ocean stability remains overestimated (Fig. 3c), which suggests a lack of parameterized vertical mixing.

-In this single column configuration, after initialisation, currents are only sustained by wind stress surface fluxes.
-We may hypothesize that currents are weaker than in 3D configurations and that this source of turbulence is under-represented in this 1D configuration.
-It has been tested to impose the initial current profile all along the simulation but this does not impact

-225 much the thermal profile nor the upper-ocean stability (not shown).
-In practice, currents mainly generate turbulence through current shear which is negligible in the first 10 meters of the ocean here.
+In this single-column configuration, after initialization, currents are only sustained by wind stress surface fluxes.
+We may hypothesize that currents are weaker than in 3D configurations and that this source of turbulence is underrepresented in this 1D configuration.
+A test in which the initial current profile was imposed through the simulation did not strongly impact the thermal profile or the upper-ocean stability (not shown).
+In practice, currents mainly generate turbulence through current shear, which is negligible in the first 10 m of the ocean here.